The Ultimate Guide to Mobile Home Roof replacement Costs in Arizona (2025)

 Seamless white roof coating installation on manufactured home to increase energy efficiency in Arizona

-The average cost to replace a mobile home roof in Phoenix ranges from $4,000 to $10,000.
+The average cost to replace a mobile home roof in Arizona ranges from $4,000 to $10,000.
 This estimate depends on factors such as roof type (flat or pitched), materials used (metal, TPO, shingle), roof size, and whether insulation or structural repairs are needed.

 • Flat roofs (single-wide): $4,000–$7,000